deeplearning4j/deeplearning4j/distributed.md

 You'll need to address the hosts file issue before initializing your ActorNetworkRunner.
 The worker then picks this up from zookeeper, just as above.
 [Akka actors](http://doc.akka.io/docs/akka/snapshot/general/actors.html) on the worker will automatically join the cluster thanks to akka's gossip protocol.

-Next, we'll show you how to train a restricted Boltzmann machine to reconstruct the images of handwritten digits in the so-called [MNIST database](../rbm-mnist.html), an industry standard.
+Next, we'll show you how to train a restricted Boltzmann machine [to reconstruct and recognize the images of handwritten digits](../rbm-mnist.html) in the so-called MNIST database, an industry standard.